 Sounds

 Sound is the poem’s first enforcement mechanism.
 Before image is interpreted and before argument is tracked, language must be articulated and heard.
 That physical passage is not neutral.
 Consonants regulate interruption and release; vowels regulate duration and openness; repetition regulates cohesion.
 A poem’s acoustic design determines how force is distributed across a line and how a reader’s breath is managed in time.
-This page treats sound as a formal system with three interlocking levels of operation.
+This page treats sound as a formal system with five interlocking levels of operation.

 Phonetic Texture addresses articulation itself: the families of sound that govern airflow, resistance, vibration, and release (plosives, fricatives, liquids, nasals, voiced/unvoiced contrast).
 These are not aesthetic labels but physical categories.
 Each produces a characteristic pressure profile—compression, friction, glide, resonance—and can be coordinated with semantic force.